Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 6. The sets of implicitly imported extension callables named `f`, whose receiver type conforms to type `T`.

 > Note: here type `U` conforms to type `T`, if $T <: U$.

-TODO(all these X-imported things need to be defined somewhere)

 When analyzing these sets, the **first** set that contains **any** callable with the corresponding name and conforming types is picked.
 This means, among other things, that if the set constructed on step 2 contains the overall most suitable candidate function, but the set constructed on step 1 is not empty, the functions from set 1 will be picked despite them being less suitable overload candidates.